SCAGspm/spm_dm_documentation_update/index.rst

 .. |box_selector_icon| image:: images/box_selector.png
 .. |polygon_selector_icon| image:: images/polygon_selector.png

 UrbanFootprint provides three Map Selector Tools: a point selector, a box selector, and a polygon selector.
 The selector tools are located in the tool bar at the top of the map.
-The user can activate a selector by clicking on the corresponding button and can hover their pointer to get the ‘tool tip’ to identify what button corresponds with each selector.
+The user can activate a selector by clicking on the corresponding button and hovering the pointer to get the ‘tool tip’ to identify which button corresponds with each selector.

 .. figure:: images/selector_tools.png